 What is business process management?

 BPM focuses on the whole process, rather than a few tasks, resulting in fewer errors, lower costs, and improved outcomes.
-By combining performance, strategy, mapping, technology, and analysis, BPM makes it possible to take a high-level view of your organizational goals and optimize your operations at every stage.
+By combining performance, strategy, mapping, technology, and analysis, BPM makes it possible to take a high-level view of your organisational goals and optimise your operations at every stage.

 The benefits of BPM

-When standardizing processes, adding in BPM will help you in your build.
+When standardising processes, adding in BPM will help you in your build.
 The top five benefits of implementing BPM are:

 - Increased productivity.
-BPM helps your entire organization build a framework for every process.
-All processes are documented, monitored, and optimized, and by collecting data and making recommendations for those processes, tasks that have no value are identified and eliminated, increasing overall productivity.
+BPM helps your entire organisation build a framework for every process.
+All processes are documented, monitored, and optimised, and by collecting data and making recommendations for those processes, tasks that have no value are identified and eliminated, increasing overall productivity.

 - Increased agility.
-As you build your process apps with BPM, you’ll be able to document and standardize processes automatically, meaning you can respond to change faster and more efficiently.
+As you build your process apps with BPM, you’ll be able to document and standardise processes automatically, meaning you can respond to change faster and more efficiently.